Joe Robertson (politician)

-Joe Paul James Robertson is a British Conservative Party politician who has served as the Member of Parliament for the Isle of Wight East constituency since 2024.
+Joe Paul James Robertson (born 1984) is a British Conservative Party politician who has served as the Member of Parliament for the Isle of Wight East constituency since 2024.

 Early life and education

 Joe Robertson grew up on the Isle of Wight and was educated at Ryde School, a private boarding and day school in Ryde.
-He read Geography at University College London between 2003–2006.
+He read geography at University College London between 2003 and 2006.
 He went on to study law at BPP University Law School, before being called to the Bar by Middle Temple in 2010.

 Early career

 Joe Robertson practised as a solicitor in London and later Southampton.
-Prior to entering Parliament, he joined the charity Dementia UK as in in-house adviser, negotiating contracts with the NHS, local authorities and other health and care providers.
+Prior to entering Parliament, he joined the charity Dementia UK as an in-house adviser, negotiating contracts with the NHS, local authorities and other health and care providers.

 Political career

-Robertson stood for Parliament in Erith and Thamesmead for the Conservative Party coming second and cutting Labour’s majority from 10,014 to 3,758.
+Robertson stood in the 2019 general election in Erith and Thamesmead for the Conservative Party coming second and cutting Labour's majority from 10,014 to 3,758.

 Robertson was elected to Isle of Wight Council in 2021.
 He served as the Conservative group leader between 2021 and 2023.

 He was selected as the Conservative parliamentary candidate in June 2023 for the newly created Isle of Wight East constituency as part of the 2023 periodic review of Westminster constituencies.

 In the 2024 general election Robertson was elected to Parliament as MP for Isle of Wight East with 30.6% of the vote and a majority of 3,323.

-Joe Robertson was elected to the House of Commons Health and Social Care Committee in 2024.
-He also serves as the Parliamentary Private Secretary to the Shadow Culture Media and Sport Team and Shadow Transport Team.
-He delivered his maiden speech on 8^{th} October 2024 and was the first of the 2024 intake of Conservative MPs to deliver a speech from the Opposition dispatch box in the House of Commons on 24^{th} January 2025.
+Robertson was elected to the House of Commons Health and Social Care Committee in 2024.
+He also serves as the parliamentary private secretary to the Shadow Culture, Media and Sport Team and Shadow Transport Team.
+He delivered his maiden speech on 8 October 2024 and was the first of the 2024 intake of Conservative MPs to deliver a speech from the Opposition dispatch box in the House of Commons on 24 January 2025.
+He has been the Shadow Parliamentary Under-Secretary of State for Work and Pensions, as well as a Junior Opposition Whip, since 2 September 2026.